 The Board of Education will work to ensure that the community is aware of this Code of Conduct by:

-(1) providing copies of the code to all students at a general assembly held at the beginning of each school year;
+(1) providing a plain-language summary of the code to all students at a general assembly held at the beginning of each school year;

-(3) mailing the Code of Conduct to all parents of District students before the beginning of the school year and making it available later, upon request;
+(4) mailing a summary of the Code of Conduct to all parents of District students before the beginning of the school year and making it available later, upon request;

-(5) providing all new employees with a copy of the current Code of Conduct when they are first hired;
+(7) providing all new employees with a copy of the current Code of Conduct (print or electronic) when they are first hired;

-(7) posting the complete Code of Conduct on the District’s internet web site, including any annual updates or amendments thereto.
+(9) posting the complete Code of Conduct on the District’s website, including any annual updates or amendments thereto.